bnielsencodes/planet-facts/README.md

-# Frontend Mentor - Planets fact site solution
+# Frontend Mentor - Planets Facts Site Solution

 This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Table of contents
+## Table of Contents

 - [Overview](#overview)
   - [The challenge](#the-challenge)